-Raymond Antrobus is a British-Jamaican poet, performer, editor, educator and co-curator of Chill Pill.
-He is born and bred in East London, Hackney.
-He is one of the world's first recipients of an MA in Spoken Word education from Goldsmiths University.
+Raymond Antrobus is an award winning British-Jamaican poet, performer, editor, educator and co-curator of Chill Pill.
+He is born and bred in East London, Hackney and is one of the world's first recipients of an MA in Spoken Word education from Goldsmiths University.
 In 2017 he was awarded 1 of 3 inaugural Jerwood Compton Poetry Fellowships and is a Complete Works 3 fellow.

-He has also read internationally (South Africa, Kenya, North America, Jamaica, Sweden, Italy, Germany, Switzerland etc)
+He has also read internationally (South Africa, Kenya, North America, Jamaica, Sweden, Italy, Germany, Switzerland, Ireland etc)

 Raymond is co-curator of popular London poetry events Chill Pill (Soho Theatre and The Albany) and Keats House Poets.
 Raymond’s poetry has appeared on BBC 2, BBC Radio 4, The Big Issue, The Jamaica Gleaner, The Guardian and at TedxEastEnd.